Developers

 Set maximum pages per source or per crawl run to control scope and cost.

-URL patterns to include or exclude.
+Regex patterns to include or exclude URLs.
 Focus on the content that matters.

 Recrawl scheduling